 - The CCG will set its own objectives, which can include any aspect of cancer policy, including but not limited to, prevention, research, early diagnosis, primary care, secondary care, access to treatments, living with and beyond cancer, metastatic cancer, and end of life care.

 The CCG’s campaigning strategy and activities are developed by a steering group of representatives from six member charities – Breast Cancer Care, Cancer Research UK, Macmillan Cancer Support, Anthony Nolan, CLIC Sargent and Teenage Cancer Trust.
 MHP Communications provides the Secretariat to the Group, including communications advice, support and implementation.

-The CCG’s work is supported by eight corporate sponsors – Amgen, Boehringer Ingelheim, Bristol-Myers Squibb, Lilly, Novartis, Roche Diagnostics, Roche Products and Pfizer.
+The CCG’s work is supported by nine corporate sponsors – Amgen, Bayer, Boehringer Ingelheim, Bristol-Myers Squibb, Lilly, Novartis, Roche Diagnostics, Roche Products and Pfizer.
 Supporting organisations do not direct or control CCG strategy, activities or literature in any way.
 The CCG ensures that all its relationships with supporter organisations comply with the Association of the British Pharmaceutical Industry (ABPI) code of conduct, governing the relationship between patient groups and pharmaceutical companies.

 How to Join

 Charities are welcome to apply to become members of the CCG.
 Organisations that wish to join have to meet the following criteria:

 - Have a key focus on cancer care, treatment or research in England

 - Be independent of governments, political parties and commercial organisations

 - Not be exclusively funded by one pharmaceutical company